uzak/etymolog/README.md

 Will set the parser's SRC directive to ``http://some.link``.
 Here is a list of supported directives:

 * SRC set's the `source` attribute for all following Relationships and Words.
+* NOSRC unsets the `source` attribut for all following entities.
 * LANG set's the default language.

 These directives are valid from the point where they are encountered until the end-of-the file.